 1. Yaupon Tea

-Yaupon is the only naturally caffeinated plant native to North America.
+Yaupon is the only naturally caffeinated plant native to North America, per the National Park Service.
 It has unique properties that traditional teas lack.
 One of these benefits is rutin, which is also found in apples and lemons.
-It’s an anti-inflammatory and Yaupon even has 4 times the amount of rutin as found in its popular cousin plant, guayusa.
-This compound can help serve as a natural remedy for congestion.

 Benefits:

-• Decreased chronic inflammation via chlorogenic acid (CGA) that has anti-inflammatory properties, reducing painful nasal swelling.
+- Decreased chronic inflammation via chlorogenic acid (CGA), which has anti-inflammatory properties, reducing painful nasal swelling.

 Side Effects:

-Try our CatSpring Yaupon tea to alleviate congestion.
-It’s organic, non-gmo, kosher, sustainably grown, and naturally caffeinated.
+Try our CatSpring Yaupon tea to ease congestion comfort.
+It's organic, non-GMO, kosher, sustainably grown, and naturally caffeinated.

 2. Peppermint Tea

 Peppermint tea has a signature minty flavor due to its easy brewing using mint leaves.
-This menthol based flavor can help clear out sinuses and make it easier to breathe while also freshening your breath instantly.
-There is also research that suggests it can also kill germs that cause dental plaque, helping protect your teeth.
-A refreshing glass that has a cooling effect, this is a yummy option for those looking to alleviate congestion.
+This menthol-based flavor can help clear your sinuses and make it easier to breathe while also instantly freshening your breath.

 Benefits: